 Begin recycling your used motor oil today.

-If all the oil from American do-it-yourself oil changers were recycled, it would be enough motor oil for more than 50 million cars a year.
+If all of the oil from American do-it-yourself oil changers were recycled, it would be enough motor oil for more than 50 million cars a year.
 Imagine how much foreign oil that would eliminate.